 X-Rate-Limit-Limit: 3600 X-Rate-Limit-Remaining: 3599 X-Rate-Limit-Reset: 1466182244

 When you exceed the rate limit, the client will receive a 429 status code.
 The rate limit headers will still be present.
-The body will contain the message.
+The response body will contain the following message.

 You have surpassed the max number of requests for an hour.
 Please wait until your limit resets.

-The tips below are there to help you code defensively and reduce the possibility of exceeding the rate limit.
+The following tips will help you to code defensively and reduce the possibility of exceeding the rate limit.
 Some application features that you may want to provide are simply impossible in light of rate limiting, especially around the most current data available.

-- If you don't need all of the fields in the show response, fetch the entire collection of objects through the index action in one API event.
+- If you do not need all of the fields in the show response, fetch the entire collection of objects through the index action in one API event.

 - Cache results whenever possible.
 This is especially true when you are displaying data to the public (i.e. everyone sees the same output).

-- Use logging to see how many requests you're making.
+- Use logging to see how many requests you are making.